 Sponsor a Golden with Special Needs

-Pictured below are four dogs with special needs that require extra care and attention.
+Pictured below are seven dogs with special needs that require extra care and attention.
 If you would like to help by sponsoring them, you’ll be making a big difference in their lives.

-You can make a one-time donation of any amount via PayPal or personal check, or you can become a Golden Angel by making a monthly donation via PayPal.
-Donations are tax deductible and will be a blessing for those goldens who need a little extra care or time.
+You can make a one-time or recurring donation of any amount via our secure online system PayPal, or personal check.
+Donations are tax deductible and will be a blessing for those Goldens who need a little extra care or time.